 Resuming your studies

 Your health and safety are our priority.
 Ireland will continue to monitor the global developments of Covid-19 and respond accordingly.
-We understand that you need to plan forward for your course in 2020.
-We are committed to making this happen for you and hope to be welcoming you back for the start of the 2020/21 academic year.
-If face-to-face lectures are not available in September 2020, Universities and Colleges are already prepared to deliver courses via remote learning and are currently working on additional measures such as phased start dates to minimise disruption to teaching.
+We understand that you need to plan forward for your course.
+We are committed to making this happen for you.
+Universities and Colleges are already delivering courses via on-campus, where permitted, and remote learning.

 Paying deposits and fees